mklano/shdesignwoodcraft-site/src/content/pages/about.md

 ---
+type: Page
-title: "About"
+title: "About Us"
 slug: "about"
-seoDescription: "About Spring Hill Design & Woodcraft."
+seoDescription: "About Spring Hill Design and Woodcraft."
 ---

-# About

-We provide design, cabinetry, and construction under one roof.
+Your about page content here...